Inbreeding avoidance: Dispersal

 Some species will adopt dispersal as a way to separate close relatives and prevent inbreeding.
 The initial dispersal route species may take is known as natal dispersal, whereby individuals move away from the area of birth.
 Subsequently, species may then resort to breeding dispersal, whereby individuals move from one non-natal group to another.
 Nelson-Flower et al. (2012) conducted a study on southern pied babblers and found that individuals may travel farther distances from natal groups than from non-natal groups.
 This may be attributed to the possibility of encountering kin within local ranges when dispersing.
 The extent to which an individual in a particular species will disperse depends on whether the benefits of dispersing can outweigh both the costs of inbreeding and the costs of dispersal.
 Long‐distance movements can bear mortality risks and energetic costs.

 Sex-biased dispersal

 In many cases of dispersal, one sex shows a greater tendency to disperse from their natal area than the opposite sex.
 The extent of bias for a particular sex is dependent on numerous factors which include, but are not limited to: mating system, social organization, inbreeding and dispersal costs, and physiological factors.
+When the costs and benefits of dispersal are symmetric for both males and females, then no sex-biased dispersal is expected to be observed in species.